30 Jan 2023

 2 minutes reading time

-We knew that achieving change in our food system would be a great adventure for us.
+We knew that achieving change in our food system would be a big adventure for us.
 Currently, as you have probably already heard, we have another hurdle to overcome.

-After the EU already paved the way for plant-based products in October 2020 by allowing meat labels on packaging, this setback comes as a great surprise to us.
+After the EU already paved the way for plant-based products in October 2020 by allowing meat labels on packaging, this setback comes as a big surprise to us.

-We trust that our Swiss government will continue to pursue its sustainability, innovation and entrepreneurship agenda and set the record straight.
+We trust that our Swiss government will continue to pursue its agenda for sustainability, innovation and entrepreneurship and set the record straight.

-Wouldn't it be better for all this energy and effort to be invested in making changes towards a better, healthier and more sustainable food system than in maintaining the status quo?
+Wouldn't it be better for all this energy and effort to be invested in changing towards a better, healthier and more sustainable food system rather than in maintaining the status quo?
 You know our answer.

-Over the past few days, we have been overwhelmed by numerous positive and motivational messages from you - our dear community.
-Many of you have asked how you can support.
+Over the last few days, we have been overwhelmed by numerous positive and motivating messages from you - our dear community.
+Many of you have asked how you can support us.

-So we decided to start a challenge: #wedontchickenout.
-And this is how you can participate:
+We have therefore decided to launch a challenge: #wedontchickenout.
+And this is how you can take part:

 1. Take a photo of other products that use animal terminologies that are not in the product (e.g. Hot Dogs), and share it in your story on Instagram.
 Tag us with @eatplanted and use the hashtag #wedontchickenout